BHA-Bilel/JavaFX-CONNECT4/README.md

-# JavaFX-CONNECT4
-# JavaFX-CHESS 🕹️
+# JavaFX-CONNECT4 🕹️

-> Play Chess with your friends online!
+> Play Connect 4 with your friends online!
 >
 > Jump to the [Setup](#setup) section to to download the game, enjoy!
 >